- About Us

 Item request cannot be made. ×

 The work toward racial justice and the advancement of equity for all can start with a book, an article, a film, or an idea.
-Therefore, we have curated the following list of resources available to you through our catalog and beyond as your exploration and action around racial injustice moves forward.
+We have curated the following list of resources available to you through our catalog and beyond as your exploration and action around race, justice, and equity progresses.

 Americanah by Chimamanda Ngozi Adichie